SMSF Tax Components

 Your SMSF Super Benefit is made up of two components, namely a Tax Free Component and a Taxable Component.
 The Tax Free Component typically comes from after tax personal Non Concessional Contributions made by you over time.
 The Taxable Component typically comes from Concessional Contributions made by you over time which include Employer Contributions and Salary Sacrifice Contributions.

 According to the ATO, the Tax Free and Taxable Components of a Member's Super Benefits must be paid in the same proportion as the Tax Free and Taxable Components of the Member's interest in the SMSF.
 This requirement is known as the "Proportioning Rule".

 Assume your Super Benefit is made up of 60% Taxable Component and 40% Tax Free Component.
 In this case any withdrawals from the SMSF must be paid out in that proportion.
-So say you withdraw a lump sum of $100,000 from your SMSF then in the above example $60,000 would be Taxable and $40,000 will be Tax Free.
+So say you withdraw a lump sum of $100,000 from your SMSF then in the above example $60,000 will be Taxable and $40,000 will be Tax Free.

 Taxation of Components

 The Tax Free Component will always be Tax Free when received irrespective of the age of the Member.
 The Taxable Component will also be received Tax Free when received by the Member if they are over 60 (even though the component is curiously called Taxable).
-Similarly the Taxable Component will also be tax free up to the low rate cap amount when received by the Member between your preservation age and 59.
-Amounts received by the Member above the low rate cap amount between your preservation age and 59 will be taxed at 17%.
+Similarly the Taxable Component will also be tax free up to the low rate cap amount when received by the Member between preservation age and 59.
+Amounts received by the Member above the low rate cap amount between preservation age and 59 will be taxed at 17%.